fedosejev/personal-web-page-with-html-and-css/README.md

-# personal-web-page-with-html-and-css
+# Personal web page built with HTML and CSS

-Example of a personal web page built with HTML and CSS.
+This is an example web page that I built at my __Introduction to HTML and CSS__ workshop.